Vibhu315/Techfour-hackout-23/README.md

 - Due to non availability of relevant equipment and software we could not work on the generative modelling concept.

+# Current Status (phase3)
+- We have added the blockchain transaction functionality to transact the 3D model files.
+- We have designed the blockchain algorithms, test cases and constraints to increase the security and immutability of the design files
+-we have integrated the smartcontract.
+-Also researched about the different areas related to this field where this technology can be implemented.

 # Flowcharts
 ## 3D Modelling of an Ongoing Construction